carlos-granados/CgKintBundle/README.md

     string_length:    60
 ```

 - The `enabled` parameter defines if kint output is enabled or not.
-Set this to false and Kint will not output anything, not even in debug mode.
+Set this to false and Kint will not output anything, you probably want to set this to false for the prod environment.
 - The `nesting_depth` parameter defines the maximum depth of nesting in object/array variables that Kint will show.
 Use 0 for infinite depth.
 Kint will recognize recursion in variables and will not hang your browser.
 - The `string_length` parameter defines the maximum lenth of strings shown.
 If a string is longer than that it will be shown truncated with a link to see it fully.